luyikei/django-dictpatterns/README.rst

 Settings
 ========

-Make sure of writing DictPatterns in your ROOT_URLCONF.
+Make sure of writing DictPatterns in your urls which is distinguished as ROOT_URLCONF.
 And distinguish the root of DictPatterns as ROOT_DICTPATTERNS_NAME in settings.py if you need.
 Default value is "UrlDictPatterns".